Hiking: San Pablo Bay National Wildlife Refuge

-The Lower Tubbs Island/Tolay Creek trail at the San Pablo Bay National Wildlife Refuge offers one of the most rewarding and unusual Sonoma County hikes, with wide open spaces just minutes away.
+The trails at the San Pablo Bay National Wildlife Refuge offer some of the most rewarding and unusual Sonoma County hikes, with wide open spaces just minutes away.

 With its bay and tidal marsh, mud flats, wetland habitat, and open water, the refuge is an important location on the Pacific Flyway, home to large populations of resident and migrating birds at every season of the year.